-Don’t wait for thirst to hit – keep your fluids topped up throughout the day and help your mind and body function at their best.
+Don’t wait for thirst to hit: keep fluids up throughout the day for optimal mind and body function.

 Humble water, fresh from the tap, is a quaint throwback to schoolyard days and summer holidays spent at grandparents’ houses.
 Jars recycled as glasses and water from the tap have given way to trendy, new age drinks, providing an ever increasing range of osmolytes, nutrients and brain boosters.
 No matter how hip hydration has become, it’s still the humble partnership of two hydrogen atoms and a single oxygen atom in a unique union that makes water what water is and does.